Regulatory actions for May 21, 2025

 May 21, 2025

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Regeltec.
+Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Alligator, Bayer, Quoin, Repair.

 Briefs